juntao/arenztopia/content/news/_index.md

 ---
 ## News

 This section contains the Olb City Announcer.
 It provides comprehensive news.
+The articles are copied exactly as they were in print, with the exception of advertisements, pictures, and comics.
+Symbols that were not able to be reproduced are described (ex. degree symbol in newspaper = the word degrees in digital reproduction

+Copyright 2020 Olb City Announcer, Incoporated.
+All rights reserved.